Updated: Mar 2

 Laman and Lemuel would have declared to Lehi the righteousness of Noah and his priests, just as they had the Jews.
 “These are good church going people!
 You’re just judging them, dad.”

-Compare those scriptures above to the ones below from King Benjamin.
-In Mosiah 1, King Benjamin does not point to himself or even any of the prophets preceding him, to claim that by their word alone it would have been sufficient to keep the people from dwindling in unbelief!
+Compare the scriptures about King Noah to the ones below about King Benjamin.
+In Mosiah 1, King Benjamin does not point to himself or even any of the prophets preceding him.
+He does not claim that by their word alone it would have been sufficient to keep the people from dwindling in unbelief!
 Today we practically discard the scriptures for what the most recent leader has to say.
+It is preached from the pulpits to do so!
 When I try to discuss the doctrine of Christ, I pull out the scriptures and get responded to with conference talks!
 Without the scriptures and the Spirit testifying to us, unfolding the mysteries to our view; we cannot suppose we would do any better than Lehi's people or King Benjamin's people to also be at risk to dwindle in unbelief and not believe the doctrine when it is plainly laid before us, because of traditions which are not correct.

 Mosiah 1:3 My sons, I would that ye should remember that were it not for these plates, which contain these records and these commandments, we must have suffered in ignorance, even at this present time, not knowing the mysteries of God.
 4 For it were not possible that our father, Lehi, could have remembered all these things, to have taught them to his children, except it were for the help of these plates; ... that thereby they could teach them to their children, and so fulfilling the commandments of God, even down to this present time.
 5 I say unto you, my sons, were it not for these things, which have been kept and preserved by the hand of God, that we might read and understand of his mysteries, and have his commandments always before our eyes, that even our fathers would have dwindled in unbelief, and we should have been like unto our brethren, the Lamanites, who know nothing concerning these things, or even do not believe them when they are taught them, because of the traditions of their fathers, which are not correct.